 As we saw on the last page, the most common ticklish spots are also often those most vulnerable to attack, at least around the upper body.
 Your underarm contains the axillary vein and artery, and it also allows unimpeded access to your heart, since the rib cage no longer provides protection to the chest cavity at the underarm.
 The same goes for another ticklish spot, the neck.
 Without protective bones in either place, it would make sense that we would reflexively react to another person touching those areas.
 The neck contains all kinds of vital material.
 It houses two of the most important arteries in the human body -- the carotids, which supply the brain with blood.
 The trachea, which brings air into the lungs, is also located in the front of the neck.

 Ultimately, we can't say for certain why people laugh when they're tickled, just as we're not entirely certain why people are ticklish in the first place.
 As long as there are older siblings and parents around, though, one would think that this unfunded and informal experimentation will continue unabated.

-For more on tickling and related topics, please see the links on the next page.
+For more on tickling and related topics, please see the links below.